gordonfreemanfree/VPS-First-Setup-Ubuntu/README.md

 ## 3. Generate a new User
 Everybody who knows the password can log into your VPS and has immediatelly *full* rights.
 That is because the user <root> is the superuser.
 Think of it as the admin of this computer.
 It is good practice to add a new user.
 **Don't just copy this command!** Change the field <yournewuser> to something of your choice.
 It is just a name.
 But better don't use your clear name.
 Bots are using common names from the country to try to login into your VPS.
 So be creative!
+And use lower case letters.
+(The name should match the regular expression defined in the /etc/adduser.conf and is usually NAME_REGEX="^[a-z][-a-z0-9_]*\$" .
+If you don't understand this - just use lowercase.)
 ```
 adduser <yournewuser>